Golden Globes 2026: Which films got nominations, and who was snubbed?

 - Kevin Hart: Acting My Age

-- Kumail Ali Nanjiani: Night Thoughts
+- Kumail Nanjiani: Night Thoughts

 - Ricky Gervais: Mortality